AlinaWithAFace/CISC-220-Lab-06/README.md

 right rotate first master
 Height of node before: master:2
-Height of right child before: lose:1 height of master is now 1height of lose is now 2 Height of node before: fabric:3
+Height of right child before: lose:1 height of master is now 1 height of lose is now 2
+Height of node before: fabric:3
-Height of right child before: lose:2 height of fabric is now 1height of lose is now 2 resetting dunce's right to lose
+Height of right child before: lose:2 height of fabric is now 1 height of lose is now 2 resetting dunce's right to lose
 Adding: believe
 Looking left of rest